 - Specialization—records that are related to an industry or product area you prefer, or have a status or stage that interests you.

-Einstein Search uses what’s known as “natural language” which allows users to search in Salesforce the same way they would when using something like Google search.
-From Winter ‘21 Einstein’s natural language capability is getting even smarter, ignoring common words that aren’t relevant, improving search results.
+This feature uses what’s known as “natural language” which allows users to search in Salesforce the same way they would when using something like Google search.

 Einstein Search continues to demonstrate that Salesforce is a platform accelerating user productivity, enabling businesses to focus on pursuing customer success.